andrew henderson menu

 Is Jersey a tax haven?

-Jersey is a tax-friendly British Crown Dependency with low personal and corporate taxes However, it’s not a typical tax haven in that it does not offer zero taxes.
+Jersey is a tax-friendly British Crown Dependency with low personal and corporate taxes.
+However, it’s not a typical tax haven in that it does not offer zero taxes.

 Go Where You’re Treated Best

-In some countries, the tax-free label only applies to your income.
 For example, in Dubai, a 9% profit tax is levied on many companies.

-In the Caribbean, you need to establish permanent residence or citizenship to avail of tax free living, but it comes at a cost.
+In the Caribbean, you need to establish permanent residence or citizenship to avail yourself of tax-free living.
+But it comes at a cost – you’ll be asked to pay for citizenship by buying property, making a donation or investing in a business there.

 At Nomad Capitalist, we help seven- and eight-figure entrepreneurs and investors create bespoke strategies using our uniquely successful methods.